My Main Page with Links to My Other

 Ian Smillie

-AID increases dependency and moral hazards.
-It harmfully interferes in
+AID increases dependency and moral hazards, harmfully interfering in

 incompetence.
-It benefits bad interest groups.
-In fact, many NGOs do not know much about
+AID benefits bad interest groups.
+Many NGOs know little about development.

-The author writes that we have had the year of the woman and
+Ian Smillie writes that we had the year of the woman and

-decade of the woman, yet many things have been getting worse for women in developing
+decade of the woman, yet life gets worse for women in poor

 countries.
 Illiteracy increased 10 percent for women and one percent for men